fyne-io/fyne/README.md

 * "go get github.com/srwiley/rasterx"
 * "go get golang.org/x/image/font"

-You will also require a GCC compiler if you do not have one, this can be included by installing TDM-GCC.
+You will also require a GCC compiler if you do not have one, if on Windows this can be included by installing TDM-GCC.